TheCodeSummoner/Nucats-Codeathon-2019/Music Box/Solution/README.md

-1. Get music notes
+# Solution

+### Description

+To obtain the solution, follow the steps:

+1. Recognise the music notes (either by ear or via some software).
+Both the sound itself and its length are important.

+2. Convert the notes into a string message, by using *Music Sheet Cipher*

-2. Get the message using music sheet cipher
+3. Decrypt the message using *Caeasar's Box Cipher* (`IICEMCSORFAANELMWQDAEIUIG` -> `ICAMEISAWICONQUEREDIMFLAG`)

-3. Decrypt IICEMCSORFAANELMWQDAEIUIG into ICAMEISAWICONQUEREDIMFLAG

-4. Flag is Julius Caeasar
+4. Add spaces to read the message better (`ICAMEISAWICONQUEREDIMFLAG` -> `I CAME I SAW I CONQUERED IM FLAG`)

+5. Find the flag (author of *Veni, Vidi, Vici* saying) -> *Gaius Julius Caesar*

+### Author

+Kacper Florianski